dustdustinthewind/IntralismQoLMod/README.md

 - Downloaded **maps will display their difficulty** when hovered in map-select.
 - Difficulty Adjustments:
   - **Zooms do not count towards diff calculation anymore.** Modded zooms/rotations are near-impossible to calculate with any sense of reliability.
 Fuck that!
+  - **Events after MapEnd do not count toward diff calculation anymore.** No artificial inflation with unseen arcs.
 - Added a **backup feature to saves**, in case things get fucked up.
 - Press "O" while connecting to server to **Quickstart Offline Mode** (flakey, only works consistently if Steam connection is iffy, but not if Intralism connection is iffy, need to do more)
 - **Browse for non-tagged workshop maps** by selecting "NoTag" in the filter options (will ignore any other tags you've pressed)